A Producers Guide to Avian Influenza

 The latest situation on Avian Influenza

 The AI situation in the UK is changing all the time.
-The UK has been experiencing AI outbreaks throughout the last few weeks, and the following links will help answer any questions you might have.
+The following links will help answer any questions you might have.

 Guidance on biosecurity measures for poultry and kept birds maybe found in Animal Health Act biosecurity guidance via https://www.gov.uk/guidance/avian-influenza-bird-flu

 Anyone who keeps poultry or other captive birds must keep a close watch on them for any signs of disease, and must seek prompt advice from their vet if they have any concerns.
 For details of how to report suspicion of disease see https://www.gov.uk/guidance/avian-influenza-bird-flu.